-what was termed in~\cite{ChalubSouza:JMB2016} as \emph{selection driven} regime.
+what was termed in~\cite{ChalubSouza:JMB2016} a \emph{selection driven} regime.
 In this case, $\kappa_N\approx 2 N^{\alpha-1}\to0$ in the limit $N\to\infty$.
 Cases that will not be considered here include $\alpha>1$, the \emph{quasi-neutral} regime, and the boundary case $\alpha=1$ in which both the natural selection and the genetic drift are present in the \emph{balanced} regime.
 This last is equivalent to the use of the Kimura equation as the large population, cf.~\cite{ChalubSouza:TPB2009} for the Moran process and~\cite{Chalubsouza:JMB2014} for the Wright-Fisher process, with different scaling relations.

-We use the concept of \emph{fitness potential} $V:[0,1]\to\R$, as introduced in~\cite{ChalubSouza:JTB2018}, as a useful tool to predict the short-term and long-term behavior of the system, in a way that is similar to the use of potentials in classical mechanics.
+A convenient tool used in the foregoing analysis is the \emph{fitness potential} $V:[0,1]\to\R$, introduced in~\cite{ChalubSouza:JTB2018}, as a useful quantity to describe the short and long-term behavior of the system, in a similar way to the use of potentials in classical mechanics.
 Namely

-By definition, $V(0)=0$, but nothing will change if we add arbitrary constants to $V$.
+By definition, $V(0)=0$, but nothing will change if we add an arbitrary constant to $V$.

 An important result is a straightforward adaptation of \cite[Theorem 1]{ChalubSouza:JMB2016}: \begin{theorem} Let